-Making a New Jersey Healthcare Power of Attorney
+FAQs about making a New Jersey Medical Power of Attorney

 The individual granting permission is called the "principal," while the individuals or entities gaining authority are known as the "agents."
 Designed for New Jersey residents, this Power of Attorney for health care can be used in Bergen County, Middlesex County, Essex County, and in all other regions in the state.
 All New Jersey Medical PoA forms from Rocket Lawyer can be edited to address your unique scenario.
 This legal document provides confirmation to healthcare institutions and other parties that your selected agent is legally allowed to make choices for you when you are not able.

-It's simple and easy to grant or receive the support you need using a free New Jersey Healthcare Power of Attorney template from Rocket Lawyer:
+It's simple and easy to grant or receive the support you need using a free New Jersey Medical Power of Attorney template from Rocket Lawyer:

 This route is often notably less expensive and less time-consuming than finding and working with a conventional attorney.
 If needed, you may fill out a Medical PoA on behalf of your spouse, an elderly parent, or another family member, and then help that person sign once you've drafted it.
 Please note that for this document to be valid, the principal must be an adult who is mentally competent at the time of signing.
 If the principal has already been declared incompetent, a conservatorship generally will be required.
 When facing this situation, it's important for you to talk to an attorney.

-Sometimes, in researching the subjects of elder care and estate planning, you may hear the terms "healthcare proxy" and "healthcare power of attorney" used interchangeably.
+Sometimes, in researching the subjects of elder care and estate planning, you may hear the terms "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" used interchangeably.
 At the end of the day, they are one and the same.
 That being said, please keep in mind that it is absolutely possible to give power of attorney over affairs that are not health-related, in which case, "proxy" typically is not the preferred term.